The Loft at Mountain Pottery now available on AirBnB, book your getaway now!

 Pottery demonstrations every Saturday at 10am.
 Free & open to the public.

 Do you have a question about Mountain Pottery's classes, workshops or special events?
 Do you want to rent space for your own art class?
 Are you interested in available or custom homeschool classes?
 Send us a message, and we'll get back to you soon!

 54716 N. Circle Dr. Idyllwild, CA 92549

 Orphan pot policy: We contact customers to glaze or pick up their clay projects when they come out of the kiln.
-Projects that are left in our studio for 3 months without making special arrangements with us will be considered "orphaned pots" and will be sold to fund our Mountain Pottery ceramics scholarships.
+Projects that are left in our studio for 3 months without making special arrangements with us will be considered "orphaned pots."
 In addition, members may contribute surplus pots to our orphan pot program.
 Proceeds of sales of orphan pots are donated to the Idyllwild Elementary School smARTs program.